eddie-knight/RpgDB/README.md

 # RPG Database for Unity

-This is a simple database builder, designed to process JSON files and drop them in to a static GameObject database for use in RPG style games.
+This is a simple database builder for use in RPG style games.

 The following README contains development notes for reference.